Why You Should Continue Online Counseling Even If It's Difficult

 However, do not cancel your appointments.
 Few individuals enjoy laying their hearts on the table, yet emotional honesty is required for a therapeutic partnership.

 You might be thinking that the counseling isn’t even working.
 You've been discussing the same subjects for three weeks: your strained relationship with your sister or your work stress.
 It's difficult.
 It can even be tedious at times.
-The sessions are a reminder. if you're still talking about the same subject, it means there's something unresolved that has to be handled.
+The sessions are a reminder.
+If you're still talking about the same subject, it means there's something unresolved that has to be handled.
 Spending more time in counseling, will assist you in determining the facts of the matter.

 Painful Emotions are Overcome by Feeling Them